-- Playing a leading role in developing industry wide approaches to deforestation monitoring and responses, including appropriate disclosure on progress
+- Playing a leading role in developing industry-wide approaches to deforestation monitoring and responses, including appropriate disclosure of progress.

-- Collaborate with stakeholders in developing an industry roadmap for Independent Verification of NDPE compliance by end of 2021 and apply it in our supply chain as soon as practically possible
+- Continue collaborating with stakeholders in developing an industry roadmap for Independent Verification of NDPE compliance and apply it in our supply chain as soon as practically possible.

 Reporting and Disclosure

-This Palm Oil Progress disclosure is our sixth year of reporting and builds on comprehensive reports in 2017, 2018, and 2019.
-It is part of an annual reporting cycle, which also includes Annual Communication of Progress to the RSPO.
+This Palm Oil Progress disclosure is our seventh year of reporting and builds on comprehensive reports in 2017, 2018, 2019, and 2020.
+It is part of an annual reporting cycle, which also includes the Annual Communication of Progress to the RSPO.
 For the 2019 report, we moved to an online format to reduce duplication and allow for regular updates to our approach and programs.
 We also publish our annual update of our direct supplier and mill lists, which provide transparency of our supply chain.
-The information here is supplemented by other topics on our ESG Topics A-Z website, including on human rights, deforestation, climate change, land rights, agriculture, and sustainable sourcing.
+The information on this website is supplemented by related issues featured on our Environmental, Social and Governance (ESG) Topics A-Z including human rights, deforestation, climate change, land rights, agriculture, and sustainable sourcing.

 Palm oil supply chains are complex, often involving multiple tiers of suppliers and thousands of intermediaries.
 Building better information systems is therefore an important step to achieving our goals and prioritizing opportunities for improvement.